54chi/oriconCast/README.md

 This is a research project for future applications.
 If you plan to use this for actual/similar services, make sure you are informed re:copyrights.

-#### References:
+#### Tools:

-1. For scrapping, let's use the "upgraded" version of cheerio (x-ray), by the same author: https://github.com/lapwinglabs/x-ray
+1. For scrapping, let's use the "upgraded" version of cheerio (x-ray), by the same author: https://github.com/lapwinglabs/x-ray .
+I'm actually using a variant from 54chi because the crawler doesn't work in the main x-ray branch yet (git+ssh://git@github.com/54chi/x-ray.git#bugfix/nested-crawling)
-2. Downloading files
+2. Downloading files using the [download plugin](https://github.com/kevva/download)
-3. Creating a large podcast file from smaller audio ones:  http://blog.ragingflame.co.za/2013/5/31/using-nodejs-to-join-audio-files
+3. [ffmpeg](https://ffmpeg.org/download.html) to manipulate the videos (merging, cover titles) as well as  [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) for node support.
+Read the project's readme for info on how to set it properly
 4. Uploading to youtube